fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 ## Introduction

 This post is my attempt at distilling what you need to know to get started reading most regular expressions in javascript.
-Regular expressions, also known as regex, are used for pattern matching, finding specific patterns in large bodies of text and extracting the information you are looking for.
+Regular expressions, also known as regex, are used for pattern matching, finding specific patterns in large bodies of text, and extracting the information you are looking for.
 For example, if I was searching through some javascript files and wanted to extract all of the imports, I could create a pattern (a regex string) checking for the word `import` and some other syntax.
 I could manipulate these matches with javascript and extract the package names and which functions were imported!
 In general, regex can be used to check if some pattern exists in a text (returning true or false), or they could return a string match or list of matches.

 I will try to include as many examples as possible to better illustrate and make clear all of these ideas instead of relying on explanation.
 In the future, I plan to follow up this post with a few more advanced concepts and have therefore simplified some of the information below for clarity.
-However, in general most of the bulk should be here, including some techniques of combining regex with javascript.
+However, in general, most of the bulk should be here, including some techniques of combining regex with javascript.

 So let's get started!